globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Session management
 ------------------
-The session implemenetation follows the `OWASP Session Management Cheat Sheet <https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html>`_ security guidelines.
+The session implementation follows the `OWASP Session Management Cheat Sheet <https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html>`_ security guidelines.

 The system assigns a Session to each authenticated user.
 The Session ID is 256bits long secret generated randomly by the backend.
 Each session expire accordingly to a timeout of 30 minutes.
 Session IDs are exchanged by the client with the backend by means of an header (``X-Session``) and do expire as soon that users close their browser or the tab running GlobaLeaks.
 Users could explicitly log out via a logout button or implicitly by closing the browser.